 More than ever before, organizations must ensure they protect personal information.
-New powers accorded to the Information Commissioner's Office allow it to impose hefty fines on any organization
+New powers accorded to the Information Commissioner's Office allow it to impose hefty fines on any organization that fails to show due care of personal data, and the bad publicity following a breach can also be damaging.

 Data Protection Act compliance requires not only good technology to guard files, but also employee security training to develop a culture among staff that recognizes both the importance of good security and the consequences of a data breach.